 - Post Doctoral Fellowships which will be administered by UBC’s Okanagan campus

 - All graduate or undergraduate scholarships & fellowships which will include a research or travel allowance to be administered by UBC’s Okanagan campus

-*The Policy does NOT apply to forms that are a “Notification of Intent to Apply”, such as the NSERC form 180 or the CIHR registration package.
+The Policy does NOT apply to forms that are a ‘Notification of Intent to Apply’, such as the NSERC Discovery Grant NOI or the CIHR registration package.
 No Research Services signature is required at the initial stage of these opportunities unless a budgetary commitment is involved.